 Successes were sporadic.
 Kiely attributed his lack of success to his time in the service, saying, “I think I forgot a little about pitching while I was in the Army.”25 As the season progressed, Kiely was used more frequently in relief and showed effectiveness in that role.
 For the season, he ended with a disappointing 5-8 record.
 A close examination, however, indicated exceptional ability in relief.
 Of the 28 games he appeared in, nine were as a reliever.
 In these games his ERA was a superlative 0.97.

 Boston finished 42 games behind Cleveland and the finish cost Boudreau his job.
 He was replaced by Mike Higgins, who had managed Kiely in the minors.
 Higgins was aware of Kiely’s potential but felt he had picked up bad habits while overseas.
-Higgins said he and pitching coach Boo Ferriss would work with Kiely to get him back to top form.26 Noting Kiely’s performance in relief, he said he was considering Kiely as a replacement for ace reliever Ellis Kinder, who at the age of 39 had come off a subpar season.
+Higgins said he and pitching coach Boo Ferriss would work with Kiely to get him back to top form.26 Noting Kiely’s performance in relief, he said he was considering Kiely as a replacement for ace reliever Ellis Kinder, coming off a subpar season at the age of 39.

 Kiely proved a solid part of the 1955 bullpen.
 He, Kinder, and Tom Hurd were credited with helping make Boston a serious contender.
 Kiely made four starts and pitched well, but had settled into his relief role.
 The last start of his career came against the White Sox in late July.
 The Red Sox faded late in the season and finished fourth.

-For Boston, which had purchased the Seals in late 1955, the 1956 season proved disappointing as the Red Sox both overestimated the quality of players it placed on the Seals and underestimated the quality of PCL play.
+For Boston, who had purchased the Seals in late 1955, the 1956 PCL season proved disappointing.
+The Red Sox both overestimated the quality of players it placed on the Seals and underestimated the quality of PCL play.
 The Seals were mired in sixth when Kiely arrived.
 They had just fired Eddie Joost as manager, replacing him with Joe Gordon.
 Kiely arrived virtually unnoticed.
-He appeared in 13 games, all in relief, compiling a 1-2 record with a 2.10 ERA.
+He appeared in 13 games, all in relief, compiling a 1-3 record with a 2.10 ERA.